Blosc/blogsite/posts/pytables-b2nd-slicing.rst

 Choosing adequate chunk and block sizes
 ---------------------------------------

-Let us try a benchmark very similar to that in the post introducing `Blosc2 NDim`_, which slices a 50x100x300x250 floating-point array (2.8 GB) along its four dimensions, but this time using PyTables with flat slicing (via the HDF5 filter pipeline), PyTables with b2nd slicing (optimized via direct chunk access), and h5py (which also uses HDF5 filters).
+Let us try a benchmark very similar to that in the post introducing `Blosc2 NDim`_, which slices a 50x100x300x250 floating-point array (2.8 GB) along its four dimensions, but this time using PyTables with flat slicing (via the HDF5 filter pipeline), PyTables with b2nd slicing (optimized, via direct chunk access), and h5py (which also uses HDF5 filters).

 According to the post, Blosc2 works better when blocks have a size which allows them to fit both compressed and uncompressed in each CPU core’s L2 cache.
 This of course depends on the data itself and the compression algorithm and parameters chosen.
 Let us choose LZ4 since it offers a reasonable speed/size trade-off, and use the program `get_blocksize.c <https://github.com/Blosc/c-blosc2/blob/main/examples/get_blocksize.c>`_ from C-Blosc2 to get the compression level which implies the desired blocksize (2MB for compression level 8 in our case).